 ¼ teaspoon salt

 - Heat oil in a large pan on medium heat.
-Add onions and garlic and cook for about 3 minutes.
+Add onions and cook for about 3 minutes.

 - Add the chopped tomato and on a lower heat.
 Cook for about 8 minutes.

 - Add cumin, season with salt and pepper.

 - Cook for another 10 minutes or until sauce thickens.

 Photo: Our Diploma students prepare canapes for the Colombian Embassy guests (above).